Rapid Luminosity Decline and Subsequent Reformation of the Innermost Dust Distribution in the Changing-look AGN Mrk 590: Analysis

-If we generalise Eq.~(\ref{lag_lum}) as a time-dependent relationship, there will be a time delay between the variations in AGN luminosity and the dust innermost radius \citep[e.g.,][]{kos09,pot10,kis13,sch17}. \cite{kis13} modelled the variations of the dust innermost radius of NGC~4151 determined from multi-epoch IR interferometric observations by assuming that the radius at a given epoch $t$ is set by the average AGN flux (``retro flux'') over the past $t_\text{retro}$ years, from $t-t_\text{retro}$ to $t$, which we denote as $<L_{V}>_{t-t_\text{retro}}^{t}$.
+If we generalise Eq.~(\ref{lag_lum}) as a time-dependent relationship, there will be a time delay between the variations in AGN luminosity and the dust innermost radius \citep[e.g.,][]{kos09,pot10,kis13,sch17}. \cite{kis13} model the variation in the innermost radius of the dust distribution in NGC~4151 determined from multi-epoch IR interferometric observations by assuming that the radius at a given epoch $t$ is set by the average AGN flux (``retro flux'') over the past $t_\text{retro}$ years, from $t-t_\text{retro}$ to $t$, which we denote as $<L_{V}>_{t-t_\text{retro}}^{t}$.
 Using $t_\text{retro}$, the dust radius luminosity relation can be rewritten as

-In Fig.~\ref{fig:mrk590_retroflux}, the dust reverberation measurements of the dust radius ($R_\text{dust} = c \times \tau_\text{rest, dust}$; Section~\ref{dust_lag_estimate}) as a function of time are compared with the expected dust radius from the AGN $V$-band continuum light curve based on Eq.~(\ref{lag_lum_retro}) for various $t_\text{retro}$.
-The luminosity uncertainty was not included in this model calculation, because it is much smaller than the intrinsic scatter of 0.14 dex in the dust radius$-$luminosity relationship [Eq.~(\ref{lag_lum})].
-The larger values of $t_\text{retro}$ make the expected dust innermost radius larger at the epoch of the first detection of the dust reverberation lag, due to the delayed response of the dust radius to the significant luminosity drop at MJD $\simeq$ 52,000.
+In Fig.~\ref{fig:mrk590_retroflux}, the dust reverberation measurements of the dust radius ($R_\text{dust} = c \times \tau_\text{rest, dust}$; Section~\ref{dust_lag_estimate}) as a function of time are compared with the expected dust radius based on Eq.~(\ref{lag_lum_retro}) for various $t_\text{retro}$ calculated using the interpolated $V$-band AGN continuum light curve in Fig.~\ref{fig:mrk590_transform}.
+The luminosity uncertainty is not included in this model calculation, because it is much smaller than the intrinsic scatter of 0.14 dex in the dust radius$-$luminosity relationship [Eq.~(\ref{lag_lum})].
+The larger values of $t_\text{retro}$ make the expected dust innermost radius larger at the epoch of the first detection of the dust reverberation lag, due to the delayed response of the dust radius to the significant luminosity drop at MJD $\simeq$ 52000.
 From Fig.~\ref{fig:mrk590_retroflux}, we can conclude that the observed small dust reverberation radius requires a short delay time scale of